 Dr Baraliakos’ research interests include clinical and academic research in the field of spondyloarthritides, with special emphasis on imaging outcomes and treatment of the disease.
 He won the EWRR Award in 2005, the EULAR Young Investigator Award in 2006 and 2008, the German patient’s AS Society Award in 2010, and the 2014 Award for Excellence in Clinical Research from the European Society for Clinical Investigation (ESCI), among others.

-Dr Baraliakos is the current President of the Assessment of Spondyloarthritis International Society (ASAS), Chair of the European League Against Rheumatism (EULAR) Standing Committee on Musculoskeletal Imaging and a member of the EULAR Executive Committee.
+Dr Baraliakos is the current President of the Assessment of Spondyloarthritis International Society (ASAS), Past Chair of the European League Against Rheumatism (EULAR) Standing Committee on Musculoskeletal Imaging, and a member of the EULAR Executive Committee.
 He is also a member of the American College of Rheumatology (ACR), the Group for Research and Assessment of Psoriasis and Psoriatic Arthritis (GRAPPA), and the German Society of Rheumatology.
 Finally, Dr Baraliakos is a reviewer and Associate Editor for numerous major rheumatological journals.

-EM-31028 - Date of preparation: April 2020
+EM-51032 - Date of preparation: January 2021